DanySK/Experiment-2020-Coordination-Time-Fluid-AC/README.md

 ## Requirements

 In order to run the experiments, the Java Development Kit 11 is required.
-It is very likely that they can run on any later version, but it is not guaranteed.
-We test using OpenJ9 11 and latest, and OpenJDK 11 and latest.
+We test using OpenJ9 11 and 13, and OpenJDK 11 and 13.
 Original testing was performed with OpenJDK 11.
+JDK 14 and above are known not to work with the version of Protelis used in this work.

 In order to produce the charts, Python 3 is required.
 We recommend Python 3.8.1,